 A: Quite a few, actually.
 The list includes:

-- A widow or widower who is 60 or older (or at least 50 years old and with a disability that started before the deceased's death or within seven years after.)
+- a widow or widower who is 60 or older (or at least 50 years old and with a disability that started before the deceased's death or within seven years after.)

-- a widow or widower of any age if the person is caring for a child of the deceased and the child is under 16 or disabled and receiving benefits on deceased's record.
+- a widow or widower of any age who has not remarried and is caring for the deceased's child who is under 16 or disabled and receiving benefits on deceased's record.

 Benefits may also be payable to: